YuukanOO/lily/README.md

     'country': { type: String, required: true }, 'state' : { type: String }
   }) // Nested object since v1.1.0!
 });

+// Since v1.2.0, you can call Lily.thereIs multiple time on the same object, it will add/replace validation fields
+// For example, this call adds a website field to the Places object Lily.thereIs(Places, {
+  'website': { type: String }
+});

 // And now, your model has some nice new functions!